paul-duvall/100-days-of-code/log-r2.md

 Review / Learn:
 - Watched 'The all-powerful frontend developer' Chris Coyier talk
 - Finished writing article on arrow functions
 - Continued with React course, learning about events and attributes.
+Created a simple counter app that required events to update the DOM with a current count.
+Worked with forms and input to use user input to update data within an array.

 Project: